Confidence-coin/coco/README.md

  - :orange_book: Web client.
 Let's use Angular here.
 It should not have a mining option. **500 points**

  # Even more tasks
  - :notebook: Implement Pool to Pool protocol to exchange blocks.
 It must use UDP.
 The idea is that each Pool can download what block he likes from any other Pool.
-Anyone can use this protocol, but there will a priority for Royal network Pools.
+Anyone can use this protocol, but there will a priority for Royal network Pools. **500 points**